rsgranne/linux-phrasebook-2nd-edition/README.md

 14 Connectivity

-- View the Status of Your Network Interfaces `fconfig`
+- View the Status of Your Network Interfaces `ifconfig`
 - Show All Open Network Connections `lsof -i`
 - Verify That a Computer Is Running and Accepting Requests `ping, ping -c`
 	+ Also `ping -n`